 “It will probably take a year or two to make sense,” said El Rubio.
 “And while Arias continues as Prime minister, I fear nothing will happen and we continue as we are.”

-“Possibly,” said dad.
+“Possibly,” said Dad.
 “And don’t forget, while Arias remains in power, they could be back at any moment.”

 It was the most astute statement he had ever made about Spanish politics.